 The main focus of this division is development of revolutional medicine and medical equipment by promoting collaborations between basic biomedical and engineering researches and actual clinical researchers.
 Development of preventive medicine and/or food for cancer and sarcopenia is also within the scope of this division.

-The Division of Intramural Cooperation conducts joint research projects outside the scope of each of the five core research division groups.
+The Division of Intramural Cooperation conducts joint research projects outside the scope of each of the nine core research division groups.
 Within the division, research teams spanning various faculties and departments jointly study new proposals concerning life science.

 The Division of Extramural Cooperation is a joint research division including participation from private- and public-sector research institutes.
 The division absorbs basic research techniques while developing original research themes and conducting R&D activities from a broad perspective.